MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 > [!NOTE]
 > The fixed version distribution model is currently not available.

-For constrained environments, the WebView team plans to support a fixed version \(previously called bring-your-own\) distribution model.
-The fixed version distribution model has the following benefits and limitations.

-*   Allows you to select and package a specific version of the WebView2 Runtime in your application installer.
-*   Allows you to control which version of the WebView2 Runtime is used by your application, and when user machines are updated.
-*   Does not support automatic updates to the WebView2 Runtime.
+For constrained environments, there are plans to support a fixed version \(previously named bring-your-own\) distribution mode.
+The fixed version distribution mode allows you to select and package a specific version of the WebView2 Runtime.
+The fixed version distribution mode allows you to control which version of the WebView2 Runtime is used by your application, and when user machines are updated.
+The fixed version distribution mode does not receive any automatic updates, and you should plan to manually apply updates.
-*   Requires you to re-package and re-distribute your WebView2 application when updates are available.

 <!-- links -->

 [ConceptsVersioning]: ./versioning.md "Understanding browser versions and WebView2 | Microsoft Docs"
 [ReferenceWin3209538WebviewIdl]: ../reference/win32/0-9-538/webview2-idl.md  "Globals | Microsoft Docs"

-[Webview2Installer]: https://aka.ms/webview2installer "WebView2 Installer"
+[Webview2Installer]: https://developer.microsoft.com/microsoft-edge/webview2 "WebView2 Installer"